Solo User Guide

 # Check node status

-solo consensus state download --deployment solo-deployment --node-aliases node1
+solo consensus state download --deployment "${SOLO_DEPLOYMENT}" --node-aliases node1

 # Look for gossip connectivity issues

-kubectl logs -n solo network-node-0 | grep -i gossip
+kubectl logs -n "${SOLO_NAMESPACE}" network-node-0 | grep -i gossip

 # Restart problematic nodes

-solo consensus node refresh --node-aliases node1 --deployment solo-deployment
+solo consensus node refresh --node-aliases node1 --deployment "${SOLO_DEPLOYMENT}"

 Getting Help

-Details <click to expand/collapse>
+Details (click to expand/collapse)

 When you need assistance:

-1. Check the logs: Use solo consensus diagnostics all --deployment solo-deployment and examine ~/.solo/logs/
+solo consensus diagnostics all --deployment "${SOLO_DEPLOYMENT}"

-3. GitHub Issues: Report bugs at https://github.com/hiero-ledger/solo/issues
+Report bugs at: https://github.com/hiero-ledger/solo/issues

 Cleanup

-Details <click to expand/collapse>
+Details (click to expand/collapse)

-When you’re done with your test network:
+When you’re done with your test network, you can clean up resources.

 *Fast clean up

-Details <click to expand/collapse>
+Details (click to expand/collapse)

-To quickly clean up your Solo network and remove all resources (all Kind clusters!), you can use the following commands, be aware you will lose all your logs and data from prior runs:
+To quickly clean up your Solo network and remove all resources (all Kind clusters!), you can use the following commands.
+Be aware you will lose all your logs and data from prior runs:

-for cluster in $(kind get clusters);do kind delete cluster -n $cluster;done
+for cluster in $(kind get clusters); do

-rm -Rf ~/.solo
+rm -rf ~/.solo

 1. Destroy relay node

-Details <click to expand/collapse>
+Details (click to expand/collapse)

-solo relay node destroy -i node1 --deployment "${SOLO_DEPLOYMENT}" --cluster-ref kind-${SOLO_CLUSTER_NAME}"
+solo relay node destroy -i node1 --deployment "${SOLO_DEPLOYMENT}" --cluster-ref kind-${SOLO_CLUSTER_NAME}

 Example output: